Back to all

 Figure 9 – Creation of Node-RED and Local PC clients.

-Connecting Node-RED to the MQTT broker
+Connecting the MQTT broker in Node-RED

 First demonstration setup comprises only a "MQTT-in" and a "Debug" node

-Figure 9 – The first demonstration setup comprises only a MQTT-in and a Debug node.
+Figure 10 – The first demonstration setup comprises only a MQTT-in and a Debug node.

 The “MQTT in” node receives messages from a broker, much like a subscribing client.
 The “Debug” node enables printing all the received data from the “MQTT in” node in a debug window, demonstrating correct data reception.